 In March 2009, we amended the terms of our revolving credit facility with GMAC Commercial Finance ("GMAC") which was set to expire on January 5, 2010.
 The size of the facility was reduced to \$85 million from \$100 million and the maturity date was extended to April 30, 2012.
-The interest rates for the term of this amendment are LIBOR plus 3.75% or prime plus 2.25%, at our option.
+The interest rates for the term of this amendment were LIBOR plus 3.75% or prime plus 2.25%, at our option.
 The financing costs associated with this amendment totaled approximately \$1.5 million.

-In May 2010, we amended the terms of our revolving credit facility with GMAC Commercial Finance ("GMAC") to advance \$15 million to the Company under the existing revolving portion of its credit facility to prepay amounts due under term loans with Laminar Direct Capital L.P. and Whitebox Hedged High Yield Partners, L.P.
+In May 2010, we amended the terms of our revolving credit facility with GMAC to advance \$15 million to the Company under the existing revolving portion of its credit facility to prepay amounts due under term loans with Laminar Direct Capital L.P. and Whitebox Hedged High Yield Partners, L.P.
 After the prepayment, principal under the term loans total \$11 million in the aggregate.
-The term loans have an interest rate of 11.5% payable semi-annually over the five year term of the notes.
-Principal repayment is due at maturity in May 2012.
-The interest rate for the revolving portion of the Company's credit facility is currently LIBOR plus 3.75%.
-The transaction is expected to generate approximately \$1.1 million in interest savings annually based on the current LIBOR rate.
+The term loans had an interest rate of 11.5% payable semi-annually over the five year term of the notes.
+Principal repayment was due at maturity in May 2012.
+The interest rate for the revolving portion of the Company's credit facility was LIBOR plus 3.75%.
 In connection with this transaction, \$0.2 million of prepayment fees and \$0.2 million of non-cash charges related to deferred interest expense were incurred and have been reflected as a component of interest expense.

 Our credit facilities contain certain restrictive covenants, which require us to maintain a minimum fixed charge coverage ratio and limit the annual amount of capital expenditures.
-As of June 30, 2010, we were in compliance with these restrictive covenants.
+As of September 30, 2010, we were in compliance with these restrictive covenants.